Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 $$R_H = \frac{r}{nq}$$ {#eq:foundInLiterature}

-Where $r$ is a parameter that accounts for the statistical velocity distribution of the charge carriers, as well as the different scattering mechanisms: $r\approx 1.2$ for mainly phonon scattering (lattice vibrations) and $r\approx 1.9$ for mainly impurity scattering. <!--FIX, mainly? sounds strange-->
+where $r$ is a parameter that accounts for the statistical velocity distribution of the charge carriers, as well as the different scattering mechanisms: $r\approx 1.2$ for mainly phonon scattering (lattice vibrations) and $r\approx 1.9$ for mainly impurity scattering. <!--FIX, mainly? sounds strange-->

 The Hall coefficient in semiconductors is many order of magnitude larger than the one in metals, due to the smaller charge density.
 This makes easier to measure Hall voltages in semiconductors, where a bias current $I_x$ of a few $mA$ may conveniently generate a Hall voltage $V_H$ of in the order of a few $mV$.